IB Primary Years Programme

 These themes are selected for their relevance in the real world.
-They are described as transdisciplinary because they focus on issues that go beyond classroom subjects and also help teachers develop a programme of inquiry.
+They are described as transdisciplinary because they focus on issues that go beyond classroom subjects, and also help teachers to develop a programme of inquiry.

 On the whole, the PYP Curriculum is organized according to three main aspects:

 The written curriculum comprises five essential elements characteristic to a top-ranked IB school:

 - Knowledge, which is disciplinary and transdisciplinary.
 The disciplinary aspect is represented by traditional subject areas (language, math, science, social studies, arts, PSPE).

 - Concepts, which students explore through structured inquiry to develop a coherent and in-depth understanding which have relevance both within and beyond subject areas.